 Walt Longmire is the charismatic, dedicated and unflappable sheriff of Absaroka County.
 Widowed only a year, Longmire is a man in psychic repair that buries his pain behind a brave face and dry wit.
 Struggling since his wife's death and at the urging of his daughter, Cady, Longmire knows that the time has come to turn his life around.
 With the help of Vic, a female deputy new to the department, he becomes reinvigorated about his job and committed to running for re-election.
 When Branch, an ambitious, young deputy decides to run against him for sheriff, Longmire feels betrayed but remains steadfast in his dedication to the community.
 Longmire often turns to close friend and confidant Henry Standing Bear for support as he sets out to rebuild both his personal and professional life, one step at a time.
-Written by

 No calm after the storm.

 Did You Know?

 A&E canceled the show after the third season.
 A few months later Netflix picked it up for its fourth season.
 See more

 Throughout the series, Walt never has more than three deputies, giving his department a total of four sworn officers.
 In later seasons he only had two deputies.
 Even in a small rural county it would take more staffing than that to provide 24 hour coverage.
 This error is compounded when every deputy on duty accompanies Walt on the case of the week, meaning there is no coverage for the remainder of the county.
 See more